Aminah Zawedde: Career

 Zawedde has been a lecturer and a researcher at the School of Computing at Informatics at Makerere for over 15 years.
 For the first five years, she was an assistant lecturer.
 Starting January 2011, until July 2021 she was a tenured lecturer, who supervised undergraduate and postgraduate students at the school.

 During that period, she worked and volunteered in various academic and non-academic positions, including as a Data Officer at the Electoral Commission of Uganda, as an IT Intern at the Uganda Revenue Authority, as an IT Consultant at the Infectious Diseases Institute and as visiting lecturer at KCA University in Nairobi, Kenya.

 On 15 July 2021, president Yoweri Museveni made wide-reaching changes affecting a number of cabinet ministries, including the retirement of seven permanent secretaries.
 As part of those changes, Zawedde was appointed PS of the ICT ministry, replacing Vincent Waiswa Bagiire who was relocated to the Ministry of Foreign Affairs.

 Other considerations

 Zawedde has authored or co-written a number of peer-reviewed articles, in the areas of her expertise and has presented some of them at international, regional and national conferences.

 She serves as a non-executive director of DFCU Group, the parent company of DFCU Bank and National Information Technology Authority Uganda (NITA-U).

+Zawedde was recognized among top 45 women in Digital Transformation in Africa in 2025.
+Community wise she has been relating with the Rotary club of Kampala since 2017 and also she is a Board Chairperson of Mustardseed Junior School in Wakiso district.